Askham Bryan

-Askham Bryan is a village and civil parish in the unitary authority area of City of York in the north of England, 6 mi south-west of York, west of Bishopthorpe, and close to Askham Richard and Copmanthorpe.
+Askham Bryan is a village and civil parish in the unitary authority area of City of York in the north of England.
+It is 6 mi south-west of York, west of Bishopthorpe, and close to Askham Richard and Copmanthorpe.
 According to the 2001 census the parish had a population of 582, reducing to 564 at the 2011 census.

 The village was historically part of the West Riding of Yorkshire until 1974.
 It was then a part of the district of Selby District in North Yorkshire from 1974 until 1996.
 Since 1996 it has been part of the City of York unitary authority.

 Askham Bryan is mentioned in the Domesday Book.
 The name comes from Ascam or Ascha meaning "enclosure of ash tree".
 "Bryan" is Bryan FitzAlan.
 He and his heirs held the manor from the 12th century.

 In the village is Askham Hall and nearby is Askham Bryan College of Agriculture.
 The village became a Conservation Area in 1980.

 History

 The name of the village is derived partly from Bryan FitzAlan, who was granted the lands by the warden of Richmond Castle.
-Other notable local families to have been titled Lord of the Manor for the village include the Mowbrays, Stapletons, and Greys.
+Other notable local families to have been titled Lord of the manor for the village include the Mowbrays, Stapletons, and Greys.
 The village has sometimes been called East or Great Askham.
-Harry Croft Esq. was one of the last to be recorded as being Lord of the Manor of Askham Bryan in 1890.
+Harry Croft Esq. was one of the last to be recorded as being Lord of the manor of Askham Bryan in 1890.